Why "Failures" Are Your Hidden Super Powers: Part 1

 Full Disclosure: After carefully vetting monetary opportunities that allow Spread Your Sunshine, LLC to best serve its community with helpful and meaningful content in-line with our goals and mission, this post contains one or more affiliate links, meaning that Spread Your Sunshine, LLC will receive compensation for the posting of this article.

 Spread Your Sunshine Founder Melanie S. Griffin, Esq. recently addressed the Florida Association for Women Lawyers (FAWL) Thomas M. Cooley – Tampa Bay Chapter regarding Why “Failures” Are Your Hidden Superpowers.
 This presentation focused on why you should not be afraid of "failing," and instead, embrace that sometimes things will not turn out as planned, remember that no one has a 100% failure rate (including *you*!), change your definition of “failure,” learn from and do not dwell on challenging experiences, and have a game plan for them.
 While this program was presented to FAWL, almost the entire discussion applies to graduate students and professionals across all industries.
-It is therefore hoped that these ideas help fabulous YOU as you do the hard work on these issues and make the changes necessary to shine your brightest.
+It is therefore hoped that Part 1 of this three-part series focused on Understanding the Fear of Failure and Mourning and Moving Beyond Plot Twists helps fabulous YOU as you do the hard work on these issues and make the changes necessary to shine your brightest.

 Understanding the Fear of “Failure”